ateeb014/Sailing-Adventure-REST-API-Server/README.md

 # Sailing-Adventure-REST-API-Server

 # Overview
 Imagine Sailing Adventure is a boat rental shop that needed a modern solution to manage information about sailors, boats, and reservations.
 The shop's management team has decided to switch from using spreadsheets to a web-based database management system.
 This project aims to develop a Node.js server using MySQL to handle CRUD operations for sailors, boats, and reservations.
-Seamlessly interact with the API using POSTMAN
+Seamlessly interact with the API using POSTMAN.

+# Prerequisites
+1. Node.js and npm Installation: Verify that npm is already installed by running the command npm -v on the terminal.
+If npm is installed, then the version number will be displayed.
+Otherwise, install npm from the Nodejs.org site.
+2. Project Initialization: Use the following command to initialize your project directory and create the package.json file.
+Use the -y option to accept the defaults.
+•	 npm init -y
+3. MySQL Driver Installation:Install the MySQL driver using the following command:
+•	npm install mysql2

 # Features
 1. Database Setup: The Node.js server code creates the MySQL database and tables on the first run, ensuring a seamless setup process.